Centralization and Stability in Formal Constitutions: Optimistic and Pessimistic Approach to Stability

 \end{proof}

+We next consider the case of status-quo bias (SQB).
 On the positive side, since arbitrary tie-breaking is a stricter tie-breaking form than SQB, any SCF characterized as self-maintaining is also self-maintaining with SQB.
-On the flip side, there may be SCFs that are not \textit{never negation-agnostic}, and are self-maintaining with SQB tie-breaking.
-These SCFs seem less interesting to characterize.
-For example, all SCFs in Example~\ref{def:scfs} are never negation-agnostic.
+However, it allows strictly more SCFs.
+Consider the following definition: